Last modified: April 24, 2019

 1. The Best AeroGarden Model For Weed

 Be sure to buy the AeroGarden Bounty to grow your medical marijuana.
-At the time I wrote these lines, the available models are; Sprout, Harvest, Classic, Extra, Ultra, and Bounty.
+At the time I wrote these lines, the available models are; Sprout, Harvest, Classic, Extra, Ultra, Bounty, and Farm Plus.

 The AeroGarden™ Bounty (also available with Wi-Fi + a free app) is one of the most powerful models available.